alisktl/temporal-java-examples/core/hello-async/README.md

 - **Temporal Server**: Temporal's local development server for running workflows.

 ## Project Overview
-### 1. PurchaseFruitsWorkflow
+### 1. GreetingWorkflow
-This is the main workflow that orchestrates the execution of fruit ordering activities.
-It processes a shopping list and delegates tasks to the appropriate activities to order the fruits.
+This is the main workflow that orchestrates the execution of greeting and farewell activities.
+It calls two activities: one to compose a greeting ("Hello") and one to compose a farewell ("Bye").

-### 2. OrderFruitsActivities
+### 2. GreetingActivities
-This interface defines the activities that the `PurchaseFruitsWorkflow` relies on.
+This interface defines the activities that the `GreetingWorkflow` relies on.
 Activities are the actual units of work that run outside the workflow's context.
-For this example, `OrderFruitsActivities` contains methods to order different fruits:
+For this example, `GreetingActivities` contains the following method:

-- `orderApples(int amount)`: Orders a specified amount of apples.
-- `orderBananas(int amount)`: Orders a specified amount of bananas.
-- `orderCherries(int amount)`: Orders a specified amount of cherries.
-- `orderOranges(int amount)`: Orders a specified amount of oranges.
+- `composeGreeting(String greeting, String name)`: Composes a greeting message based on the provided greeting (e.g., "Hello", "Bye") and the name.

-The `OrderFruitsActivitiesImpl` class provides the implementation for these activities.
+The `GreetingActivitiesImpl` class provides the implementation for this activity.

+### 3. Workflow Implementation
+The `GreetingWorkflowImpl` class implements the `GreetingWorkflow` interface and orchestrates the greeting and farewell activities.
+It uses `Async.function` to run both activities concurrently and returns the combined results.

 ## Setup and Running the Example